i49/hibiscus/README.md

  such as line number and column number.
 This can be accomplished because the library do both loading and validating JSON contents at the same time, not after completely loading them.

-3. Use parsed JSON value.
+3. Use loaded JSON value as you like in your application.

   ```java
   JsonValue root = result.getValue();
   ```

-   Hibiscus does both reading and validating JSON at the same time.
-   It returns JSON primitives defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/) even when schema validation found some problems.
+   Hibiscus returns JSON primitive values defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/), even when JSON content does not satisfy the given schema.

 ## How to build